-In the third place, though we claim the method to be efficacious against mistaken beliefs, we do not claim that it goes to the root of the problem.
-For the basic problem lies not in mistaken belief's but in the mistaken believer.
+In the third place, though we claim the method to be efficacious against mistaken beliefs, we do not claim . that it goes to the root of the problem.
+For the basic problem MMH the mistaken belief but the mistaken boliever.
+Vernable lies not in mistaken beliefs but in the mistaken believer.
 Far more than they, he is at fault.
-Until his fault is corrected, until his bias is attacked and extirpated, he will have little heart in applying an efficacious method, little zeal in prosecuting the lesser culprits, little rigor in pronouncing sentence upon them, little patience with the prospect of ferreting out and examining and condemning still further offenders.
-A critique of mistaken beliefs is a human contrivance, and a human contrivance cannot exorcize the problem of human evil, If man's will matched the detachment and the unrestricted devotion of the pure desire to know, the problem of evil would not arise.
-Inversely, as long as will fails to match the lesire of intellect, intellect may devise its efficacious methods but the will fails to give them the cooperation they demand.
-Still, this pessimism is only hypothetical.
-It acknowledges a problem of evil, yet it prescinds from the existence of a solution.
-The solution does exist and so no one can assure himself that its realization has not begun in him.
-And if in him that realization has begun, then his discovery and rejection of one mistaken belief can lead n him on to the discovery and the rejection of as many more as the God of Truth demands of him.
+Until his fault is corrected, until his bias is attacked and extirpated, he will have little heart in applying an efficacious method, little zeal in prosecuting the lesser culprits, little rigor in pronouncing sentence upontife them, little patience with the prospect of ferreting out and examining and condemning still further offenders.
+A critique of mistaken beliefs is a humancouter contrivance, and a human contrivance cannot exorcize the problem of human evil.
+If man's will matched the detachment and the unrestricted devotion of the pure desire to know, the problem of evil would not arise.
+Inversely, as long as will fails to match the desire of intellect, intellect may devise its efficacious methods but the will sett them at about fails to give them the cooperation they demand.
+Still, this pessimism is only hypothetical. acknowledges a problem of evil, yet it prescinds from the existence of a solution.
+The solution does emist and so no one can assure himself that its realization has not begun in him.
+And if in him that realization has begun, then his discovery and rejection of one wisher on load him of one mistaken belief can lead him on to the discovery and the rejection of as many more as the God of Truth demands of him.

-A Logical Note
+4.4 A Logical Note.

-The possibility and fact of belief enlarges the nation of truth to include not only the content of judgments resulting from reflective grasp of the unconditioned but also the content of accents that proceed proximately from decisions of the will and remotely from someone else's grasp of the unconditioned.
+The possibility and fact of belief enlarges the notion of truth to include not only the content of judgments resulting from reflective grasp of the unconditioned but also the content of assents that proceed proximately from decisions of the will and remotely from someone else's grasp of the unconditioned.

 However, if this enlargement is overlooked, there arise a number of logical problems that have repercussions on the analysis of belief.
-It will be the purpose of the present sub#section to indicate that such problems are merely logical and that they vanish when the notion of truth and, in particular, its enlargement are taken into account.
+It will be the purpose of the present subsection to indicate that such problems are merely logical and that they vanish when the notion of truth and, in particular, its enlargement are taken into account.

 First, then, it will be objected that belief involves no enlargement.
 For whether one knows or believes, truth consists simply in affirming what is and in denying what is not while falsity consists simply in affirming what is not and in denying what is.
 The answer to the objection is to be had in noting that affirmation and denial are intrinsically rational acts, that they not merely regard an object but also occur because of an apprehended motive.
-Hence, while belief does not enlarge the range of objects of true affirmation, it does enlarge the range of true affirmations for it enables many to affirm truly what only a few may grasp as unconditioned.
+Hence, while belief does not enlarge the range of objects of true affirmation, it does enlarge the range of true affirmations for small tenables many to affirm truly was what only a few may grasp as unconditioned.